SR Merchant Navy Class 35018 British India Line: Allocations and history

-The shed locations of 35018 on particular dates as well as where it has been stored and based over the years in preservation.

 When built in 1945 no 21C18 emerged in a streamlined condition with air-smoothed casing, all-welded firebox, a boiler pressure of 280psi, thermic siphons, chain-driven valve gear which was sealed in an oil bath, steam reverser and electric lighting for both front of engine and cab, using electricity from a steam-powered generator.
 Because of mechanical issues with the class, including an accident at Crewkerne in 1953 which involved 21C20 Bibby Line, it was decided to rebuild all 30 locomotives to a more conventional design.
 This included removing the air-smoothed casing and using instead conventional boiler cladding, reduction of boiler pressure to 250psi and replacement of the chain-driven valve gear with three sets of Walschaerts valve gear.
 The unique Bulleid Firth Brown wheels were retained, as well as other original parts which did work but the rebuilt engines would emerge in a completely different shape to their original form.

 35018 was the first engine to be rebuilt and emerged from Eastleigh works in February 1956.
 Following the rebuilding of all the Merchant Navy class engines, the success of the modification programme influenced the design of the future modification of the smaller 'Light Pacifics'.

 After being rebuilt, 21C18 remained in service for only eight more years until August 1964, when it was the fifth member of the class to be withdrawn.
 It was purchased by Barry Scrapyard for eventual disposal and arrived at Barry Island in March 1965.